 My laboratory focuses on understanding fundamental mechanisms by which regulatory gene networks determine gene expression.
-Specifically, we study genes belonging to the ubiquitin and ubiquitin-like pathways that are critical for maintenance of cell’s identity and nuclear organization, and deregulation of such genes is associated with aging and cancer.
+Specifically, we study genes belonging to the ubiquitin and ubiquitin-like pathways that are critical for cell’s identity and deregulation of such genes is associated with aging and cancer.

 - “Identity network”; genes that are required to maintain the identity of differentiated cells that serve as a “barrier to tumorigenesis.”

-- NOA-gene network; Genes that are essential for cancer cells to cope with the oncogenic stress, are vital for cancer cell survival, but are less critical to non-transformed cells.
-Thus, they have the potential to be molecular targets for molecular cancer therapy.
+- “Non-oncogenic addiction network (NOA)”; Genes that are essential for cancer cells to cope with the oncogenic stress, are vital for cancer cell survival, but are less critical to non-transformed cells.
+Thus, they have the potential to be targets for molecular cancer therapy.

 Our current projects include:

-- Characterizing the role of SUMO-Targeted-Ubiquitin Ligase proteins in human cancers.
+- Characterizing the role of SUMO-Targeted-Ubiquitin Ligase in human cancers.

-Towards these aims we employ advanced genetic and genomic tools including Drosophila genetics, functional in vivo screens, genomics, biochemistry and cell biology of mammalian cells, mouse-derived intestinal organoids and patient-derived specimens.
+Towards these aims we employ advanced genetic and genomic tools including Drosophila genetics, functional screens in vivo, genomics, biochemistry and cell biology of mammalian cells, mouse-derived intestinal organoids and patient-derived specimens.